 Hello and welcome to the Health Education webpage!
 Look here for lessons about wellness that can help you be stronger, healthier and have more energy.
 There are no assignments or grades - this is learning just to feel great!
 For Grades Pre-K to 6th, you can access health education resources and videos through this google page!

-Be safe, healthy and have lots of winter fun!!!
+Be safe, healthy and have lots of outdoor fun!!!
 XO, Nurse Carol

 Please email me any time firstname.lastname@example.org

 Children must be healthy to be educated and must be educated to be healthy!